Military Divorce and BAH

 Divorce disrupts any household it enters.
-But for military families, it can also disrupt their housing.
+However, it can also disrupt the housing of military families.
 Understanding how military divorce and BAH benefits interact can help you make wise choices when divorcing a military spouse or active-duty servicemember.

 This is the second in a series on military benefits for divorced spouses.
 You can read the overview here.
 This post will focus solely on the “Basic Allowance for Housing” or BAH.
 Future blog posts will discuss additional topics related to ex-spouses’ military benefits.